dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 It's a writer's dream.
 Or maybe it's just an obsession.

-There's a romantic view of the days when writers would bang out fiction on a sturdy mechanical typewriter.
+Oh, for the days when writers would bang out fiction on a well-oiled, clackity-clackity mechanical typewriter.
 I love a good typewriter, but I love the advantages of a computer, too.
 The problem is that more and more we associate computers with distraction, social interaction, and media of all types.
 So for me, the computer is less a machine for writing fiction than it is a machine for distraction.